jkb-lab/pyologger/docs/source/intro.rst

 Key Features
 ************

-- **Data Loading and Organization:** ``pyologger`` includes powerful tools for reading and organizing data from various sensor types, with support for custom metadata handling to ensure that all relevant information is preserved throughout the analysis pipeline.
+- **Data Loading and Organization:** ``pyologger`` includes powerful tools for reading and organizing data from various signal types, with support for custom metadata handling to ensure that all relevant information is preserved throughout the analysis pipeline.

-- **Time Alignment and Synchronization:** The package offers functions to align data streams from different sensors, accounting for potential time offsets and ensuring synchronized datasets for accurate analysis.
+- **Time Alignment and Synchronization:** The package offers functions to align data streams from different signals, accounting for potential time offsets and ensuring synchronized datasets for accurate analysis.

 - **Data Processing Pipelines:** ``pyologger`` provides modular pipelines for processing biologging data, including features such as depth correction, zero-offset correction, and other signal processing techniques tailored for animal telemetry data.